Roger Beckamp: Political career

 Beckhamp sat in the Landtag of North Rhine-Westphalia.

 In the 2021 German federal election, he contested the constituency of Rhein-Sieg-Kreis II but came in fifth place.
 He was elected via the state list.

+Beckamp denied as early as 2018 that Crimea is occupied by Russia and is part of the pro-Russia movement of AfD.

+In December 2024, Beckamp participated in a meeting in Kloten, Switzerland, which was revealed by investigative journalism network Correctiv.
+The meeting included AfD politicians and representatives of far right groups, including members of the Blood & Honour movement, which is banned in Germany, and the Swiss group Junge Tat.
+The gathering reportedly discussed "remigration" plans.